How does Concentration Banking work and how do I enroll?

-An L50-S Financial Report should be submitted to report any financial activity.
+An IEEE SA Financial Reporting Certification Form should be submitted to report any financial activity.
 Please download, complete all mandated sections as per the checklist, save the file, then upload it using the submission form.
-The report is due annually by 30 March every year.
+The report is due annually by 15 February every year.

-If there is no financial activity, is it necessary to submit an L50-S form?
+If there is no financial activity, is it necessary to submit an IEEE SA Financial Reporting Certification Form?

-Yes all Sponsors are required to complete and submit the IEEE Standards L50S Submission Form annually, even if there is no financial activity to report, a declaration is still required.
-(Back to top)
+Yes all Standards Committees are required to complete and submit the IEEE Standards Financial Reporting Certification Form annually, even if there is no financial activity to report, a declaration is still required.

-Can the Sponsor use one form to report all of its working groups that do not have financial activity?
+Can the Standards Committee use one form to report all of its working groups that do not have financial activity?

 Yes they can.
 All sponsors are required to check their committees in myProject to verify and certify that they are correctly reporting the groups under their purview.
 (Back to top)

-What happens if a sponsor does not complete the Annual Financial Report (L50-S)?
+What happens if a sponsor does not complete the Annual Financial Report?

-Failure to submit the report shall result in action from the IEEE-SA Standards Board.
-Actions shall include, but are not be limited to, suspension of all activities until the report is filed and accepted as complete.
-(Back to top)
+Failure to submit the report shall result in action from the IEEE SA Standards Board.
+Actions shall include, but are not limited to, suspension of all activities until the report is filed and accepted as complete.